DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 **Weapons:** Simple Melee. <br>
 **Armor:** None. <br>
 **Shields:** None. <br>
-**Focus:** None. <br>
+**Focus:** One of your choice. <br>

+## Starting Knowledge
+**Languages:** None.<br>
-**Training:** None. <br>
+**Training:** None.<br>
+**Spells:** Five from any one Spell List.<br>

 ## Starting Equipment
-+ ???
++ A Simple Melee Weapon of your choice.
++ A component pouch containing materials worth up to 10 gp.

-## Sorcerer Class Features
+## Sorcerer Class Talents
-These are the core features granted for the Sorcerer Class.
+These are the Talents accessible to the Sorcerer Class.

-### Core: Font of Magic?
-Living Focus?
+### Core: Living Focus
-Choose a Spell List to be your Sorcery List and learn 8?
-Spells of your choice from that list. <br>
+Choose a Spell List your have the Proficiency for to be your Sorcery List.
+If you know a Spell that belongs to your Sorcery List, you can cast it without using a focus.<br>
-If you know a Spell from your chosen Sorcery List, you can cast it without using a focus.
+If Sorcerer is your main Class, you may also learn 1 Spell from your Sorcery List whenever you pick a Talent.

+### Core: Font of Magic
+As you bear an intrinsic link to the weave, you gain one of the following benefits of your choice:
+<br><br>

+**Foundational Magic** <br>
+Increase your Maximum MP by 1.<br>
+Add a +1 bonus to any Test of Magic you make, including Attacks.<br>
+Reduce your Starting Stress by 1.<br>
+Your base Magic Might, excluding all modifiers, is now 6 instead of 5.
+<br><br>

+**Intuitive Magic** <br>
+Increase your Maximum MP by 2.<br>
+You learn 2 Spells that belong to a given Spell List you have the Proficiency for.
+<br><br>

+**Unstable Magic** <br>
+Increase your Maximum MP by 5.<br>
+You have a Chaos value, starting at 0.
+After you spend any amount of mana, add that amount to your Chaos value and roll a d20.<br>
+If the number rolled is no higher than your current Chaos value, you cause a *Wild Magic Surge*.
+Then, your Chaos value is set to 0.

 ### Core: Sorcerous Origin
-Each Archetype for the Sorcerer Class comes with a Core Feature. <br>
-Choose your Archetype and gain its Core Feature.
+Choose a Sorcerer Subclass.
+You may count each Talent listed under it count as a Sorcerer Class Talent.<br>
+Your options are the following:
++ Aberrant Mind
++ Chosen One
++ Deathtouched
++ Draconic Ancestry
++ Giant's Soul
++ Greenheart
++ Imperial Bloodline
++ Primordial Conduit
++ Runechild
++ Stormborn
++ *TBD*
+#### <br>

+Pick a Level 1 Talent from your chosen Sorcerer Subclass.

-### Level 1: Font of Mana?
-Recover/Recycle Mana?
+### Level 1: Pushing the Limits
-Increase your Maximum MP by 5?
-MORE?
-OR...
-After you cast a Spell, refund some of the spent MP?
+Your Mana Spend Limit is now equal to 1 + your Level.

-### Level 1: Metamagic?
+### Level 1: Metamagic *(Repeatable)*
 ???

 ### Level 2: "Spammable Sorcery"?
 Second Nature?